mongodb/docs/source/includes/admonition-javascript-prevalence.rst

 .. admonition:: JavaScript in MongoDB

-   Although |javascript-using-operation| uses JavaScript, most interactions with MongoDB use an :doc:`idiomatic drivers
+   Although |javascript-using-operation| JavaScript, most interactions with MongoDB do not use JavaScript but use an :doc:`idiomatic driver
-   </applications/drivers>` to interact with MongoDB using the same
+   </applications/drivers>` in the language of the interacting
-   language as the application itself.
+   application.